mhausenblas/krs/README.md

 $ krs dev42 >> /tmp/krs/2018-10-05.om
 ```

 If you don't provide a namespace as the first argument, `krs` will watch the `default` namespace.
+Note that with the environment variable `KRS_KUBECTL_BIN` you can set the `kubectl` to use, which, especially under Windows is required.

 The beginning of the output of the [end-to-end test](e2e.sh) looks as follows, with the complete output as seen in [e2e-output.om](e2e-output.om):